oliverLo78/Wedding-Planner/README.md

 ## Project Description

-To help make wedding planning easier.
-We have develop a _wedding planner web application_ that will help any wedding planner easily plan and organize all the details surrounding the big day.
+This platform is a full stack web application that will allow a wedding planner to `plan` and `manage` a client’s wedding.
+Helping make wedding planning easier.
 This application will allow users to create a profile under which they can create **one** or **more** wedding event plans.
+The Wedding Planner application allows the user to keep all guests, invitations, venue information, and more in one place.

 ## Reference Links